1950s Tripod Bedside Lamp

 The electric parts were replaced, probably in the 1970s.
 The wiring and the plug is from that period.
 Al the other parts are 1950s.
 The socket has no label whatsoever and the switch is made in East Germany by VEB Leuchtenbau.
-If this is the original switch, this lamp was produced in East Germany.

 These lights were made in Germany by VEB Leuchtenbau from Lengefeld.
 On the socket is a label with written on it: je fassg.
 60 W = je fassung 60 Watt, German for: Each socket 60 Watt.
 Together with the logo of the company.

 The VEB Leuchtenbau company was founded in 1900 as Wittig und Schwabe Metalldruckwarenfabriken (Metal Printing Factories), Lengefeld.
 Right after World War II in 1946, the name changed into VEB Leuchtenbau.
 In 1963 they manufactured some 1.5 million lamps, of which 80% were exported.
-In 1965 they produced 120 different models of lights.
+In 1965 they produced 120 different models of lamps.

 However, the production was carried through until 1975, in which 11,000 pieces were produced.
 The GDR citizens at that time were fortunate that the product landed mainly on the domestic East German market, which was not the case with all the design objects.
 Despite colorfully designed variants, the majority of customers opted for the original, simple-white design of the lampshades of this floor lamp.